bkase/slides/adts-in-objective-c/slides.md

 )
 ```

-Note: variadic within the case, variadic across the cases, we need the
+Note: variadic within the case, variadic across the cases, we need to communicate between the macros

 !!!